List of Mushoku Tensei volumes: Manga

 In the May 2014 issue of Monthly Comic Flapper, it was announced that the manga adaptation of Mushoku Tensei by Yuka Fujikawa would premiere in the June issue; though Yuka is the author of the manga series, character designs are credited to ShiroTaka.
 Media Works collected the individual chapters into tankōbon volumes; the first volume was released in October 2014.
-In January 2015, Seven Seas Entertainment announced its licensing of the manga series for localization in North America under the title Mushoku Tensei: Jobless Reincarnation.
+In January 2015, Seven Seas Entertainment announced its licensing of the manga series for localization in North America.